My Top 10 First-Hand Tips for International Travel

 RELATED READ: How To Use Booking.com To Find Accommodations

 Also, pay attention to the location of your rental.
 We always like to be near a train station or public transportation.
-Walkability is also very important to us, so we like to find accommodations near restaurants and shops.
+Walkability is also very important to us, so we prefer accommodations near restaurants and shops.

 #7 Learn Some Local Phrases